CedricGuette/OC-project-5-Kanap/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+###What I've done?###

+All javascript from front folder was added by my own I've decided to use object-oriented programming to train a bit

+Here is a list of skills required to make it proper :
+- Create a test plan for an application
+- Handle JavaScript events
+- Interact with a web service with JavaScript
+- Validate data from external sources

+Used technology:
+JavaScript (object-oriented)